 The Authority issues bonds to finance its major projects and improvements.
-A summary of the Bonds Payable activity for the year is as follows:
+In the year ended June 30, 2020, the Authority obtained interim financing from the NJ I-Bank.
+A summary of the Bonds Payable and NJIB Interim Financing activity for the year is as follows: